 The children have been having lots of fun taking part in a range of Easter activities in ladybird Class at the end of the Spring term.

 The children were very excited to be visited by the Easter Bunny on the last Monday of term.
 They helped hunt for all the eggs around the nursery garden and put them into the Easter Bunny’s basket.
 At the end the Easter Bunny gave all the children 3 chocolate eggs to say well done for all their hard work.
 They even gave out special Easter stickers to the children who couldn’t have chocolate.
 Thank you to the Friends for all their hard work organising this fun event.

 The children have been making eggs out of play dough and putting them into the egg boxes.
 They then counted how many eggs they had in their egg box.
 They demonstrated super counting skills, well done children!

 The children had fun taking part in egg and spoon races outside.
 They demonstrated good running skills and tried very carefully to balance different sized eggs on their spoons.
 It was very tricky, but they showed real resilience, picking up the eggs when they fell onto the ground.

-We were very lucky to be invited to visit Emmanuel Church on Friday 23rd March with the morning children and Tuesday 27th March with the afternoon children.
+We were very lucky to be invited to visit Emmanuel Church.
 The children took part in a range of different activities including; listening to the Easter story, Easter colouring, playing with the Easter garden, going on an Easter egg hunt around the church and finding different objects around the church.